BSpoones/Cutlery-Bot/readme.md

     - Calculation of a user's current lesson
     - `NF` Command based input of Groups, Teachers, Lessons, and Students
     - `NF` Command based removal of Groups, Teachers, Lessons, and Students
-    - `NF` Secure method to search through groups
+    - Secure method to search through groups